Learn to Hunt

 Fishing for catfish is a summer tradition for many Iowa families.
 Invite someone new to come along this year to share the fun and memories.

-“Catfish are more active in hot weather,” explained Daniel Vogeler, Iowa DNR fisheries technician.
+When the bite for other fish slows down in the heat of Iowa summers, you can always count on channel catfish.
 They are biting in every stream of any size, in all lakes and many farm ponds.

 Bring along two coolers with ice, one to keep your bait firm and fresh and another to keep your catch cold and preserve that great taste.

 Catfish have a great sense of smell and taste.
 Try prepared dip baits, chicken livers, minnows or chubs, green sunfish, bluegill, crawdads, frogs, night crawlers or dead, but fresh, gizzard shad.

 Lakes stratify, or form layers, this time of year, with cool, oxygen-deprived waters sinking to the bottom.
 Do not fish in water deeper than 8 to 10 feet.

 Look for areas with vegetation, brush piles or rock.
 Fish the upper ends of the larger reservoirs where the water is shallower and baitfish like gizzard shad gather.
 Use baits fished on the bottom or suspended off the bottom with a bobber and let current or breeze move the bait to find active catfish.